-Were you or a loved one injured in a motor vehicle accident in Miami, FL?
+Were you or a loved one injured in a motor vehicle accident in Miami, Florida?
 Miami car accident statistics show you aren’t alone.
 An experienced Miami car accident lawyer at Shaked Law Personal Injury Lawyers can help you recover fair compensation for your medical bills, lost wages, and pain and suffering.

 Since 2007, we’ve recovered millions of dollars in compensation for injured clients across South Florida, including six, seven, and eight-figure awards.